 - Estimation of NLME parameters via Maximum Likelihood and Bayesian methods

-- Mixed analytical PK with numerical PD
+- Mixed analytical and numerical problems

 - Interfacing with global optimizers for more accurate parameter estimates

-- Simulation and estimation diagnostics
+- Simulation and estimation diagnostics for model post-processing

 - Bioequivalence analysis